Published

 Enrichments such as address validation and geocoding improved the accuracy of rating data, while automated routing ensured submissions reached the right team quickly.

-With cleaner inputs and faster processing, underwriters could focus on analysis and make more informed decisions.
+With cleaner inputs and faster processing, underwriters could focus on analysis and make more informed underwriting decisions.

-The results were clear: Aurenity reclaimed more than 1,000 team hours and doubled its submission capacity without increasing headcount.
+The results were clear as Aurenity reclaimed more than 1,000 team hours and doubled its submission capacity without increasing headcount.

 Respond in hours, not days.
 Book your demo today and see how Heron accelerates insurance submission workflows.